mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

 # Test aspect

-> Testing is an essential part of language designer's work.
+> Testing is an essential part of a language designer's work.
 >
 > — <cite>MPS documentation</cite>